netanellevine/ComputerVision_and_ImageProcessing/README.md

       2. _histOrg_ -> np.ndarray -> histogram of the original image.
       3. _histEQ_ -> np.ndarray -> histogram of the equalized image.

+> In the plots below we can see the difference between an image that was dark and therefore the cumulative sum isn't linear.
+After the equalization, the image has much more light and from the graph, we can see that the cumulative sum is linear.

 ![](output_plots/hist_dark_color.png)
 ![](output_plots/hist_lighthouse_color.png)
 ![](output_plots/hist_penguin_gray.png)
 ![](output_plots/hist_sunset_color.png)

 [Back to top ][5]
 ___

 ## Image Quantization